gak/pycallgraph/docs/guide/command_line_usage.rst

 	pycallgraph is a program that creates call graph visualization from Python scripts.

-*OUTPUT_MODE* can be one of graphviz, gephi and json. *python_file.py* is a python script that will be traced and afterwards, a call graph visualization will be generated.
+*OUTPUT_MODE* can be one of graphviz or gephi. *python_file.py* is a python script that will be traced and afterwards, a call graph visualization will be generated.

 General Arguments
 -----------------

 .. cmdoption:: <OUTPUT_MODE>

-    A choice of graphviz, gephi and json.
+    A choice of graphviz or gephi.

 .. cmdoption:: -h, --help